API Reference

 Security

-• Tokens are stored as SHA-256 hashes — we never see your plaintext token
+• Tokens are stored as SHA-256 hashes; the server never sees plaintext after creation.
+Revocation invalidates the Redis token cache immediately.